automerge/automerge-classic/INTERNALS.md

 1. *Local operations*, which are generally triggered by the user changing some piece of application data in the user interface.
-Such editing by the user is expressed by calling `tesseract.changeset()`, which groups together a block of operations that should be applied as an atomic unit.
+Such editing by the user is expressed by calling `Automerge.changeset()`, which groups together a block of operations that should be applied as an atomic unit.
 Within that block, a mutable API is used for expressing the changes, but internally these API calls are translated into operations on the immutable state.
 The